mesonbuild/meson/docs/markdown/Installing.md

 ```

 Since *0.57.0* `--destdir` argument can be used instead of environment.
 In that
-case Meson will set `DESTDIR` into environment when runing install scripts.
+case Meson will set `DESTDIR` into environment when running install scripts.

 Since *0.60.0* `DESTDIR` and `--destdir` can be a path relative to build
 directory.
 An absolute path will be set into environment when executing scripts.